howard-lgtm/Consigliary/TERMS_OF_SERVICE.md

 - In-app notifications
 - Posting on our website

-Notices to us should be sent to: legal@consigliary.app
+Notices to us should be sent to: howard@htdstudio.net

 ---